Molagg92/CapstonePage/CapLog.md

 `5:10` dealing with issues with MYSQL, cannot connect. re installing

 `5:50` something isnt working, gong to re re install.
 Lord lend me your patience.
 Lend me your wisdom.

+`6:27` dude I think I was just using the wrong password.........